cloudbytestorage/support-cli-utilities/README.md

-# CLI tools for CloudByte storage management
+# Cli Utilities for CloudByte ElastiStor

-TBD
+These are a bunch of scripts, each of which can be executed independently and will help the administrators perform management or support tasks on the CloudByte ElastiStor.

 ## Install by Downloading from browser